 Table 4.
-Current Status of Noxious Weed Species Onsite and Summary of Weed Control Activities from 2021
+Current Status of Noxious Weed Species Onsite and Summary of Weed Control Activities Conducted at the Moab Site

-NOXIOUS WEED SPECIES ONSITE CURRENT STATUS NUMBER OF ZONES MAPPED IN 2020 (of 27 zones total) NUMBER OF ZONES TREATED IN 2021 NOTES 1 Tamarisk Most wide-spread and extensive noxious weed onsite; all growth stages present 24 3: complete 2: partial This will be the most challenging noxious weed to treat.
-2 Russian knapweed Mostly large, sparsely covered patches throughout site 16 12 Treatments from fall 2020 showing significant success.
-3 Russian olive A few seedlings scattered throughout site 15 13 In 2021, over 95% of all Russian olive onsite were treated.
+NOXIOUS WEED SPECIES ONSITE CURRENT STATUS NOTES 1 Tamarisk Most wide-spread and extensive noxious weed onsite; all growth stages present This is the most challenging noxious weed to treat.
+Treatments showing success.
+2 Russian knapweed Mostly large, sparsely covered patches throughout site Treatments from 2020-2022 showing significant success.
+3 Russian olive A few seedlings scattered throughout site Treatments in 2021 showing significant success.
+In 2021, over 95% of all Russian olive onsite were treated.
 With approval from the state, Russian olives along shared boundary (on river berm) were also treated.
-4 Perennial pepperweed Small infestations with moderate cover are interspersed throughout the site 7 9 This species, detected in 2020, invaded more zones in 2021.
+Monitoring areas.
+4 Perennial pepperweed Small infestations with moderate cover are interspersed throughout the site This species, detected in 2020, invaded more zones in 2021.
+Revegetation crews successfully conducted early detection - rapid response and areas are being monitored.
+5 Goathead (puncturevine) Encroaching from seeds washing in along boundaries New species detected onsite in 2021.
 Revegetation crews conducted early detection - rapid response.
-5 Goathead (puncturevine) Encroaching from seeds washing in along boundaries 0 3 New species detected onsite in 2021.
-Revegetation crews conducted early detection - rapid response.
-6 Bermuda grass Small (<200 sq ft), contained patches 1 1 Treated; monitoring area.
-7 Canada thistle Small (<200 sq ft), contained patches 1 1 Treated; monitoring area.
-8 Field bindweed Small (<200 sq ft), contained patches 1 1 Treated; monitoring area.
+This species expanded into new areas; monitoring areas.
+6 Bermuda grass Small (<200 sq ft), contained patches Treated; monitoring area.
+7 Canada thistle Small (<200 sq ft), contained patches Treated; monitoring area.
+8 Field bindweed Small (<200 sq ft), contained patches Treated; monitoring area.
+This species expanded into new areas; monitoring areas.

-For management priorities, color-coded designations were assigned to each zone.
+For management priorities, color-coded designations were assigned to each zone based on weed species presence and weed control treatment (Table 5).
 Colors were assigned for the number of different noxious weed species present and untreated in individual zones: green represents zero noxious weed species present; yellow-green is 1 noxious weed species, yellow is 2 different noxious weed species, orange is 3 different noxious weed species, and red is 4+ different species of noxious weeds present in that zone.

-Results for all 27 zones can be seen in Table 5 and Figure 7.
-Similar to the tracking tool for the overall revegetation and weed control priorities (Figure 5), the purpose of this tool is to track progress and monitor success criteria for the noxious weed program.
-See Figure 8 for comparison of previous and current tracking tools of priorities for noxious weeds only.
+Results for all 27 revegetation zones can be seen in Table 5 and Figure 6.
+The purpose of this tool is to track progress and monitor success criteria for the noxious weed program.
+See Figure 7 for comparison of previous and current tracking tools of priorities for noxious weeds only, showing that weed control efforts are making a significant difference onsite.

-Table 6 provides a summary and comparison of previous and current number of noxious weed species untreated.
+Table 6 provides a summary and comparison of previous and current number of noxious weed species untreated at the Moab site.
 Overall, weed control efforts are reducing the number of different noxious weed species in treated zones.
-All red zones (4+ different noxious weed species) were eliminated and most of orange and yellow zones (3 and 2 different noxious weed species, respectively) decreased to fewer number of noxious weed species.
+All red zones (4+ different noxious weed species) and orange zones (3 different noxious weed species) were eliminated.
+Only one yellow zone (2 different noxious weed species) remains.
+Green zones (no noxious weed species present and untreated) increased significantly from 4 to 18, evidence of the diligence of weed control activities being conducted.